ark-lang/ark/misc/REFERENCE.md

 * Dynamic Memory Allocation, although we might try do Rusts lifetime thing
 * Statically Linked

+# Preprocessor
+Jayfor will be statically linked, we're still yet to create a pre-processor, but you would use the `use` pre-processor directive to include a file, like so:

+	use stdio

+Will use the standard input output library, which means you can call functions like `println`.

 # <a name="lexical_structure"></a>Lexical Structure
 ## <a name="semi_colons"></a>Semi Colons
 Statements in Jayfor are terminated by semicolons.

 ## Operator Precedence
+todo

 ## <a name="comments"></a>Comments
 Comments in Jayfor code follow the general C style of line and block comments.
 Nested